-Pursuant to their letter agreements, each of Ms. Protopapas and Dr. Lowinger are entitled to severance payment and benefits upon terminations of their employment in certain circumstances, including following a change in control, as summarized below.
+Pursuant to their letter agreements, each of Ms. Protopapas, Dr. Lowinger and Mr. Spellman are entitled to severance payment and benefits upon terminations of their employment in certain circumstances, including following a change in control, as summarized below.
 The terms "cause," "good reason" and "change in control" referred to below are defined in the applicable letter agreement.

 Termination of Employment without Cause or for Good Reason.
-If the executive's employment is terminated by us without cause or by the executive for good reason, the executive will be entitled to receive continued payment of his or her base salary for 12 months, in the case of Ms. Protopapas, or 9 months, in the case of Dr. Lowinger, following such termination of employment.
-In addition, if the executive elects to continue coverage in our group health plans, we will pay a portion of the COBRA or state law premiums equal to the excess of the cost of such premiums over the amount the executive would have paid for coverage for the executive, his or her spouse and dependents had the executive remained employed by the Company, for 12 months, in the case of Ms. Protopapas, or 9 months, in the case of Dr. Lowinger.
+If the executive's employment is terminated by us without cause or by the executive for good reason, the executive will be entitled to receive continued payment of his or her base salary for twelve months, in the case of Ms. Protopapas, or nine months, for Dr. Lowinger and Mr. Spellman, following such termination of employment.
+In addition, if the executive elects to continue coverage in our group health plans, we will pay a portion of the COBRA or state law premiums equal to the execsts of the cost of such premiums over the amount the executive would have paid for coverage for the executive, his or her spouse and dependents had the executive remained employed by the Company, for twelve months, for Ms. Protopapas, or nine months, for Dr. Lowinger and Mr. Spellman.

 Termination of Employment without Cause or for Good Reason following a Change in Control.
-If the executive's employment is terminated by us without cause or by the executive for good reason, in either case, within 12 months following a change in control, the executive will be entitled to receive a lump sum payment equal to the sum of (i) 18 months' of base salary, in the case of Ms. Protopapas, or 12 months' of base salary, in the case of Dr. Lowinger, and (ii) the executive's target annual bonus, multiplied by 1.5, in the case of Ms. Protopapas, or one, in the case of Dr. Lowinger.
-If the executive elects to continue coverage in our group health plans, we will pay a portion of the COBRA or state law premiums equal to the excess of the cost of such premiums over the amount the executive would have paid for coverage for the executive, his or her spouse and dependents had the executive remained employed by the Company, for 18 months, in the case of Ms. Protopapas, or 12 months, in the case of Dr. Lowinger.
+If the executive's employment is terminated by us without cause or by the executive for good reason, in either case, within twelve months following a change in control, the executive will be entitled to receive a lump sum payment equal to the sum of (i) eighteen months' of base salary, for Ms. Protopapas, or twelve months' of base salary, for Dr. Lowinger and Mr. Spellman, and (ii) the executive's target annual bonus, multiplied by 1.5, for Ms. Protopapas, or one, for Dr. Lowinger and Mr. Spellman.
+If the executive elects to continue coverage in our group health plans, we will pay a portion of the COBRA or state law premiums equal to the excess of the cost of such premiums over the amount the executive would have paid for coverage for the executive, his or her spouse and dependents had the executive remained employed by the Company, for eighteen months, for Ms. Protopapas, or twelve months, for Dr. Lowinger and Mr. Spellman.
 In addition, any stock options or other equity-based awards held by the executive, to the extent outstanding immediately prior to such termination of employment, will vest in full as of immediately prior to such termination.